Playing Divide-and-Choose Given Uncertain Preferences: Computing optimal divisions

 as desired. \end{proof}

 \ipnc{.8}{T268}{ An instance with four goods where there are four locally-optimal divisions with a variety of different values of $P$.
 The globally optimal value of $P$ is indicated as $P^*$.
-The divider values are $g^D_1 = 3$, $g^D_2 = 2$, $g^D_3 = 1$, $g^D_4 = 1.2$, and corresponding chooser priors are $\mathcal{G}^C_1 = \nrm{5, 1}$, $\mathcal{G}^C_2 = \nrm{9.5, 1}$, $\mathcal{G}^C_3 = \nrm{13.6, 9.8}$, $\mathcal{G}^C_4 = \nrm{95, 169}$.}
+The divider values are $g^D_1 = 3$, $g^D_2 = 2$, $g^D_3 = 1$, $g^D_4 = 1.2$, and corresponding chooser priors are $\overline{\mathcal{G}}^C_1 = \nrm{5, 1}$, $\overline{\mathcal{G}}^C_2 = \nrm{9.5, 1}$, $\overline{\mathcal{G}}^C_3 = \nrm{13.6, 96.04}$, $\overline{\mathcal{G}}^C_4 = \nrm{95, 28561}$.}

 One might wonder why it is necessary to sequentially search for the optimal value of $P$.
 If the optimal divider utility given $P$ were a single-peaked function of $P$, then it would be possible to rapidly compute an optimal division through a ternary search over $P$.
-However, this is not always the case, as Figure \ref{figManyPeaksExample} demonstrates.
+However, single-peakedness is not always satisfied, as Figure \ref{figManyPeaksExample} demonstrates.
 In fact, local optima can occur even in very simple scenarios:

 \begin{proposition} Even for $n = 3$ goods, there exist positive divider values and normal chooser priors with identical positive means such that the divider's interim expected utility, as a function of the division $p$, has a local maximum that is not a global maximum. \end{proposition}